Shopify/hydrogen-v1/docs/framework/hydrogen-config.md

 {% endcodeblock %}

+> Tip:
-Note: there are performance benefits to streaming.
-You should not completely disable streaming for all your storefront's routes!
+> There are [performance benefits](https://shopify.dev/custom-storefronts/hydrogen/best-practices/performance) to streaming.
+You shouldn't completely disable streaming for all of your storefront's routes.

 ## Changing the configuration file location